watson-developer-cloud/node-red-labs/basic_examples/language_translator/README.md

 # Language Translator

 The Language Translator service enables you to translate text from one language to another.
-These languages are supported: Arabic, Spoken Arabic, German, English, Spanish, French, Italian, Portuguese.
+See Watson Translator API for supported languages list.

 The following domains are proposed by default :

-- The News domain - targeted at news articles and transcripts, it translates English to and from Arabic, Spoken Arabic, German, Spanish, French, Italian, Portuguese.
+- The News domain - targeted at news articles and transcripts.
-- The Conversational domain - targeted at conversational colloquialisms, it translates English to and from French, Spanish, Portuguese or Arabic.
+- The Conversational domain - targeted at conversational colloquialisms.
-- The Patent domain - targeted at technical and legal terminology, it translates Spanish, Portuguese, Chinese, or Korean to English.
+- The Patent domain - targeted at technical and legal terminology.

 To use the Language Translator service in Node-RED you first need to make this service available in a way Node-RED can connect to that service.
 There are two ways of doing that depending if you use Node-RED in Bluemix or use a local Node-RED instance.
 Both ways are described here.

 **Note**: If you want to do the training part of this lab, then make sure than you select the **Trainable plan** when creating the service.

 If you are using Node-RED on Bluemix, go to your Node-RED app and click 'add a service or API' This will open a new window where you can select the Language Translator service (Language Identification is part of this service.).
 Then you click on 'Use' then a screen will show which asks for a restage, click on 'yes' and wait a minute.
 When the application is started click on the Url to go to your Node-RED application.

-If you use a local instance of Node-RED go to the Bluemix catalog and go to the Language Translator service and click on it.
-Make sure that there is no app bound to this service and click 'Use"

 If one of either ways are done, you can continue with the following.